 Chicken that is cut thin cook faster and absorb more flavor.

-2. Add fresh ingredients in the equation.
+2. Add fresh ingredients to the equation.

 3. Make sure not to overcook the carrots and beansprouts